vijaybhaskar143/FileWebApp/README.md

   business logic from UI.
 I had tried to seperate out the business models (data access layer) out and tried to create some models to make use of those in UI layer to get the data.
 But unfortunately most of the UI models are tightly bind with the telerik UI tools, so to convert our DAL layer model to UI layer telerik model, i faced difficulties and as i mentioned couldn't get enough time to build that part.

+  Initially I spent time to figure it out to store the folder and file storage mechanism in different areas like Azure Blob Storage and SQL Server FileTable etc.,
 ```